php-fig/fig-standards/accepted/PSR-2-coding-style-guide.md

 list MUST be on the next line, and there MUST be only one argument or variable per line.

-When the ending list (whether or arguments or variables) is split across multiple lines, the closing parenthesis and opening brace MUST be placed together on their own line with one space between them.
+When the ending list (whether of arguments or variables) is split across multiple lines, the closing parenthesis and opening brace MUST be placed together on their own line with one space between them.